lixitrixi/felixleitner.com/collections/_projects/arpeggio.md

 <img src="/assets/img/arpy.png" width="400px">
 <cap>A demonstration of Apreggio's functionality: joining, playback, and track queueing</cap>

-Arpeggio taught me a lot about project management <b>(priorities!)</b> and the technical side of the Internet.
+Arpeggio taught me a lot about project management **(priorities!)** and the technical side of the Internet.
 Seeing all of my friends use it regularly like they would a more popular music bot has been very rewarding, and I hope it can grow to help more people enjoy their time online.